davidhubbard/tiva-ussh/i2clib/README.md

 to be enslaved on an i2c bus. **Master devices are in charge of initiating everything.** Also, most i2c devices you might try to hook up to your Connected Launchpad are slaves and cannot be a master anyway.

+An i2c slave can never spontaneously send data to its master.
+This may mean the master has to check back with the slave constantly, which becomes a lot of work for the master.
+But it can keep your code clean because the master controls all the timing.

-But if you start to have a lot of devices you might want to tell your Connected Launchpad to sometimes be a slave and sometimes be a master.
-In that case you must carefully test your collision logic (the stuff that i2c does when two masters try to initiate something at the same time).
+If you start to have a lot of devices you might want to tell your Connected Launchpad to sometimes be a slave and sometimes be a master.
+In that case you must carefully test your collision logic (the stuff that i2c does when two masters try to initiate something at the same time.)
+And if you're doing it that way, you're way past needing me to explain things to you. :)

 **The simple case: master mode**